w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Introduction {#intro}

-**In December 2020 or January 2021, this page will be updated to introduce the W3C Accessibility Guidelines (WCAG) 3.0 Working Draft.** This page will cover the structure, conformance model, supporting documents, and more.
+**In January 2021, this page will be updated to introduce the W3C Accessibility Guidelines (WCAG) 3.0 Working Draft.** This page will cover the structure, conformance model, supporting documents, and more.

 This page will also link to a blog post with goals, development process, background, and review questions.